 Stage Description 1.
-Source Trigger the Pipeline when a new Privitar infrastructure zip file is uploaded to the appropriate S3 bucket location.
-2. Build Synthesize the Cloud Development Kit (CDK) application to CloudFormation.
-This will generate several CloudFormation templates, one for each stack that makes up the deployment, including several nested stacks.
-3. UpdatePipeline If the CodePipeline itself has changed between releases, then the template and its resources (the pipeline) will be updated.
+Source Triggers the Pipeline when a new Privitar infrastructure zip file is uploaded to the appropriate S3 bucket location.
+2. Build Synthesizes the Cloud Development Kit (CDK) application to CloudFormation.
+This generates several CloudFormation templates, one for each stack that makes up the deployment, including several nested stacks.
+3. UpdatePipeline If the CodePipeline itself has changed between releases, then the template and its resources (the pipeline) are updated.
 The primary purpose of this is to add or change CloudFormation parameters or to update the CDK version being used.
-4. Assets Upload the CloudFormation templates generated during the Build stage, and upload any binaries.
-For example, the Privitar Glue integration.
-5. Pre-deployment, CreateDBSnapshot If the deployment is an update for Privitar AWS, then take a snapshot of the Privitar Policy Manager configuration database.
+4. Assets Uploads the CloudFormation templates generated during the Build stage and uploads any binaries (such as the Privitar Glue integration).

+Stage Description 5.
+Pre- deployment The images that are required for deployment are copied from the Privitar repository to your repository (CopyEcrimage).
+If the deployment is an update for Privitar AWS, then a snapshot (CreateDBSnapshot) of the Privitar Policy Manager configuration database is taken.
 A snapshot will be required if the deployment fails and a roll back is required.
-6. Deployment-stack Execute the CloudFormation change set.
+An SSO SAML key-pair (CreateSSoSamlDefaultKeyPair) is created, if you enable it as a stack parameter.
+6. Review The CodePipeline will pause at the Review section and wait for your input to proceed.
+Click Review under ManualApproval.
+Should you wish to inspect the changes that are about to be applied, click the link to the AWS CloudFormation change set.
+Do not apply the change set or execute the AWS CloudFormation outside of the CodePipeline view.
+Instead, return to the CodePipeline view.
+Click Approve when you wish to proceed with the deployment.
+7. Deployment- stack The CodePipeline executes the CloudFormation change set.
 This stage rolls out the update to the -deployment CloudFormation stack and its resources.
-Examples of changes: modify existing IAM policies, roll out updated ECR images of Privitar applications to ECS.
+Examples of changes include: modify existing IAM policies, roll out updated ECR images of Privitar applications to ECS.

 4.2.
-Rolling back a deployment
+Rolling Back a Deployment